mindspore-ai/docs/docs/lite/docs/source_en/use/runtime_train_java.md

         *
         * @return output tensor name list.
         */
-        public List<String> getOutputTensorNames();
+        public MSTensor getOutputByTensorName(String tensorName);
     ```

-3. Use the `GetOutputs` method to obtain all the output tensors, ordered by their tensor names:
+3. Use the `getOutputs` method to obtain all the output tensors, ordered by their tensor names.

     ```java
         /**